Insider Selling: salesforce.com, inc. (NYSE:CRM) Insider Sells 5,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) insider Amy E. Weaver sold 5,000 shares of the business’s stock in a transaction on Monday, January 4th.
-The stock was sold at an average price of $222.91, for a total transaction of $1,114,550.00.
-Following the completion of the sale, the insider now directly owns 26,486 shares in the company, valued at approximately $5,903,994.26.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) insider Srinivas Tallapragada sold 5,000 shares of the company’s stock in a transaction dated Thursday, January 7th.
+The shares were sold at an average price of $216.50, for a total transaction of $1,082,500.00.
+Following the completion of the sale, the insider now directly owns 50,809 shares of the company’s stock, valued at $11,000,148.50.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

-salesforce.com (NYSE:CRM) last posted its quarterly earnings data on Monday, November 30th.
-The CRM provider reported $1.74 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.75 by $0.99.
-The firm had revenue of $5.42 million for the quarter, compared to analysts’ expectations of $5.25 billion. salesforce.com had a net margin of 17.53% and a return on equity of 6.63%.
-The business’s quarterly revenue was down 99.9% on a year-over-year basis.
-During the same quarter last year, the company posted $0.75 EPS.
-Analysts predict that salesforce.com, inc. will post 2.81 earnings per share for the current year.
+CRM has been the topic of a number of recent analyst reports.
+The Goldman Sachs Group reiterated a “buy” rating and set a $260.00 price target on shares of salesforce.com in a research note on Wednesday, December 9th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered shares of salesforce.com from a “buy” rating to a “neutral” rating and set a $250.00 target price on the stock. in a research report on Wednesday, December 2nd.
+Jefferies Financial Group set a $320.00 target price on shares of salesforce.com and gave the stock a “buy” rating in a research report on Wednesday, December 30th.
+Sanford C. Bernstein set a $234.00 target price on shares of salesforce.com and gave the stock a “neutral” rating in a research report on Wednesday, December 2nd.
+Finally, Raymond James upped their target price on shares of salesforce.com from $255.00 to $280.00 and gave the stock a “strong-buy” rating in a research report on Wednesday, December 2nd.
+Two analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-eight have issued a buy rating and three have issued a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $260.97.

-Several analysts recently weighed in on CRM shares.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell cut shares of salesforce.com from a “buy” rating to a “neutral” rating and set a $250.00 price objective on the stock. in a research note on Wednesday, December 2nd.
-OTR Global upgraded shares of salesforce.com to a “positive” rating in a research note on Thursday, November 12th.
-Barclays set a $276.00 price objective on shares of salesforce.com and gave the company a “buy” rating in a research note on Wednesday, December 9th.
-Zacks Investment Research downgraded shares of salesforce.com from a “strong-buy” rating to a “hold” rating and set a $254.00 target price for the company. in a research report on Tuesday, October 27th.
-Finally, KeyCorp started coverage on shares of salesforce.com in a research report on Monday, November 23rd.
-They set an “overweight” rating and a $310.00 target price for the company.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-eight have assigned a buy rating and three have given a strong buy rating to the stock.
-The company has a consensus rating of “Buy” and an average target price of $260.97.
+Institutional investors have recently added to or reduced their stakes in the company.
+Dimension Capital Management LLC acquired a new stake in shares of salesforce.com in the third quarter worth $26,000.
+Trustcore Financial Services LLC grew its holdings in salesforce.com by 116.9% during the 3rd quarter.
+Trustcore Financial Services LLC now owns 128 shares of the CRM provider’s stock valued at $32,000 after purchasing an additional 69 shares in the last quarter.
+Northwest Investment Counselors LLC acquired a new stake in salesforce.com during the 3rd quarter valued at $35,000.
+Demars Financial Group LLC acquired a new stake in salesforce.com during the 2nd quarter valued at $30,000.
+Finally, Newfound Research LLC acquired a new stake in salesforce.com during the 3rd quarter valued at $43,000.
+80.45% of the stock is owned by institutional investors.

 salesforce.com Company Profile